Courseiva

 Why it's wrong here

 Incorrect.
-The class-default class is always present implicitly and is used for packets that do not match any user-defined class map.
+The class-default class is always present implicitly, even if other class maps are defined.
+It is used for any packet that does not match user-defined classes.

 • Match statements in a class map can reference ACLs, NBAR protocols, or CoS values, but not DSCP values.